Qualifying Employment & Work-based Learning

 Remember, you are likely to be working and studying at the same time, which means that you are earning a valuable salary income from the outset, thereby avoiding the hefty future debts incurred by full-time university law students.

-If you have already studied the LLB/GDL and the LPC/BPTC you are exempt from all academic study and can become a Graduate Member of CILEX on payment of the relevant fees
+If you have already studied the LLB/GDL and the LPC/BPTC you are exempt from all academic study and can become an Advanced Paralegal member of CILEX on payment of the relevant fees.

 To become a Chartered Legal Executive Lawyer you must also satisfy requirements for Qualifying Employment and fulfill the Work Based Learning Portfolio.